colinbdclark/flocking-papers/README.md

-This repository contains early drafts, notes, and sketches for papers and presentations about Flocking written by Colin Clark.
+This repository contains early drafts, notes, abstracts, and sketches for papers and presentations about Flocking written by Colin Clark and friends.